 When I've finished, what course can I do next?

-Please, enrol early to avoid disappointment.
+German 3 lower: module 1.
+Please enrol as early as possible to avoid disappointment.